Shopping and Local Services

 Whisky - the nearest of the many distilleries are the small Tomintoul Distillery, and the famous Glenlivet Distillery and Visitors Centre.
 There are of course numerous distilleries along the Spey (Speyside Whisky Trail)

-Steam Railway - The Whisky Line - which travels the 40 minute journey between Keith and Dufftown.
-For 2015 it will be running until 27th Sept.
+Steam Railway - The Whisky Line - which travels the 40 minute journey between Keith and Dufftown during the spring, summer and autumn.
 Dogs and cycles carried at guards discretion.
 Look out for special events.
 There is also a steam railway service between Broomhill and Aviemore, going through Boat of Garten which offers many interesting options for biking, hiking, paddling and eating!

 Children - Many of the above activities are child friendly and there is lots of exploring for children in the garden and the immediate surroundings.
 Additionally there is an excellent adventure playground in the village, which includes a substantial wooden maze.
-There is a ceramic 'Smarty Art' in Grantown.
 Landmark Adventure Forest offers an extremely varied experience for children and is just a 40 minute scenic drive away.
 Both the Highland Wildlife park, and the exceptional outdoor Highland Museum are an hour´s drive away in Kingussie and would both be interesting to all ages.

 An up-to-date packet of information leaflets about local visitor attractions and activities is provided

 Self Catering Cottage, near Tomintoul in the Scottish Highlands